jiabingeng/places-service-docs/places-rest-apis/adobe-i-o-integration/README.md

 #### Generate a JWT token

-On the integration details page, click the **JWT** tab, the Adobe I/O console allows you to test your integration by generating a JWT and providing the exchange URL.
+On the integration details page, click the **JWT** tab so that you can test your integration by generating a JWT and providing the exchange URL.

 To generate a JWT token: